CGnal/spark-tinkerpop/README.md

 Vertex-Query
 -------

 When loading data with native interfaces which use custom hadoop `InputFormat` and `RecordReader`, a query can be passed through configuration that filters loaded vertices, or their edges.
-Currently only the Titan graph implementation supports this, which uses a gremlin-groovy script engine to parse and compile the `ioformat.vertex-query` configuration string setting.
+Currently only the Titan graph implementation supports this, which uses a gremlin-groovy script engine to parse and compile the `ioformat.validation-query` configuration string setting.

 The value can be any query that returns a `GraphTraversal[Vertex, Vertex]` or `GraphTraversal[Edge, Edge]`, which would use the `v` or `e` bindings; more concretely: `v.has("productId")` would read only vertices that have the `productId` property set, filtering out those that don't.

 On the other hand, a query like `e.has("crossSellId")` would all vertices, filtering out all the edges that don't match the query.

 Note that the traversal which results from the parsing and compilation is evaluated against each vertex that is read by the record reader, but the script compilation is performed (lazily) *only once*.
-Also, the query is only compiled and evaluated if and only if the configuration setting is defined and is not empty or null.
+Also, the query is only compiled and evaluated if and only if the configuration setting is defined and is not empty or `null`.